cvra/cvra.github.io/map.md

 # Access to the club
 Our workshop is located in the "collège du Léman", in Renens, Switzerland.
-If you want to visit us, our meetings are held on Wednesdays.
+If you want to visit us, our meetings are held on Thursdays.
 Please send an email before to notify us.

 <div class="ytvideo">